 My parents offered me the Petit Larousse Collector's Pâtissier recipe book during the holidays.
 I spotted online this limited edition book several months ago and was very excited when I received it as a gift.
 I found this chocolate tart and knew instantly that it would be my first experiment.
-I prepared this rich creamy dessert for our friends' New Year's Eve party and I loved it so much that I tried a tartelette version of it.
+I prepared this rich creamy dessert for our friends' New Year's Eve party and I loved it so much that I attempted a tartelette version of it.

 It is surprisingly easy to make.
 The trickiest part of the preparation is the crust.
 If you need a shortcut, you can always work with a chilled/ambient ready-made pie crust instead.
 Then, you can skip directly to the ganache steps.

 Pâte sucrée / Tart Crust